 For several years, the NOAA Operational VAS Assessment (NOVA) Program has expended considerable effort in determining how best to use VAS sounding data operationally and interactively.
-VAS sounding data are processed by the SSEC at the University of Wisconsin and received at NSSFC, NHC, and NMC via MCIDAS.
-These processed data have been used interactively at NSSFC by means of CSIS, and in combination with satellite imagery at NMC and NHC through the use of remote terminals, to derive meteorological information from areas where conventional data is lacking; i.e., between conventional data stations over land, and over much of the ocean areas.
+VAS sounding data have been used interactively at NSSFC by means of CSIS, and in combination with satellite imagery at NMC and NHC through the use of remote terminals, to derive meteorological information from areas where conventional data is lacking; i.e., between conventional data stations over land, and over much of the ocean areas.
 Products derived from VAS sounding data that have shown potential utility include: multispectral and especially water-vapor imagery, mesoscale stability indices, storm motions for steering currents, and initial flow fields.
 Promising tests have also been conducted using VAS data in NMC forecast models.
-All these experiments have demonstrated that VAS sounding data may be quite useful to NWS forecasters, particularly in combination with other information.
-The VDUC, developed with the help of NESDIS, will be the system by which VAS data will be processed at the National Centers (NC's) and used operationally.
-Its development will be closely linked to planned NWS AWIPS-90 development activities.
-NMC's VDUC is expected to be operational by November 1986, and the VDUC's for NSSFC and NHC are expected to be implemented by late FY 1987.
+All these experiments have shown that VAS sounding data may be quite useful to NWS forecasters, particularly in combination with other The VDUC, developed with the help of NESDIS, will be the system information. by which VAS data will be processed at NCs and used operationally.

-4.6 Advanced Weather Interactive Processing System of the 1990's (AWIPS-90)
+4.6 Advanced Weather Interactive Processing System of the 1990s (AWIPS-90)

-The communications capabilities of AWIPS-90 have already been described in section 3.4.
-Of equal importance to NWS operations will be the interactive processing capabilities of AWIPS-90.
-Both capabilities, unified in one system available to field personnel, will be a major part of NWS technological modernization efforts that reach their peak in the 1990's.
+The communications capabilities of AWIPS-90 have already been described in Section 3.4.
+Equally important to NWS operations will be the interactive processing capabilities of AWIPS-90.
+Both capabilities, unified in one system available to field personnel, will be a major part of NWS technological modernization efforts that reach their peak in the 1990s.

-By the time AWIPS-90 is fully implemented, the warning and forecasting functions of today's WSFO's and WSO's will reside at Warning and Forecast Offices (WFO's).
-AWIPS-90 will provide support for WFO warning and forecasting operations, both for communications (section 3.4) and for data processing.
+By the time AWIPS-90 is fully implemented, the warning and forecasting functions of today's WSFOs and WSOs will reside at Warning and Forecast Offices (WFO).
+AWIPS-90 will provide support for WFO operations, both for communications (Section 3.4) and for data processing.
 In the latter capacity, AWIPS-90 support will include the acquisition of advanced data sets (from NEXRAD, for example) as well as conventional data.
-AWIPS-90 will also be able to run simple forecast models tailored to the WFO's area of responsibility, using advanced observational data from satellites, NEXRAD, Profilers, and ASOS; and it will automatically monitor the WFO warnings and forecasts as well as the weather in the WFO area of responsibility.
-In times of noncritical weather, when the WFO's warning and forecast mission would not be affected, AWIPS-90 capabilities will allow for forecast techniques development, products and services evaluation, and scientific training for the WFO staff.
-In support for all of these functions, AWIPS-90 will be able to assimilate, process and display alphanumeric, image/graphic, and animated data.
+AWIPS-90 will also be able to run simple forecast models tailored to the WFO's area of responsibility, using advanced observational data from satellites, NEXRAD, profilers, and ASOS; and it will automatically monitor the WFO warnings and forecasts as well as the weather in the WFO area of responsibility.
+In times of noncritical weather, when the WFO's warning and forecast mission would not be affected, AWIPS-90 capabilities will support forecast techniques development, products and services evaluation, and scientific training for the WFO staff.
+For all these functions, AWIPS-90 will be able to assimilate, process and display alphanumeric, image/graphic, and animated data.
 Hard (paper) copying devices, color capability of the terminal, large screen display, and operator alert will be some of the major workstation capabilities.
 An AWIPS-90 user will be able to: display alphanumeric and graphic products, including overlaid graphic products; process forecast guidance products and observational data; manipulate image/graphic data for local purposes (e.g., color-enhance satellite images); and program a sequence (procedure) of acquisition, display and manipulation commands.
-Unlike AFOS, which allows with some difficulty only limited expansion and modification, AWIPS-90 is expected to be modular in construction, thus allowing maximum flexibility and capability to support future analytical techniques, communications, information handling, and expansion.
+Unlike AFOS, which allows with some difficulty only limited expansion and modification, AWIPS-90 is expected to be modular in construction, allowing maximum flexibility and capability to support future analytical techniques, communications, information handling, and expansion.